 If you need a starting point on your accessibility marketing, choose your website.
 For people with disabilities (wheelchair users, motorized wheelchair users, people with service dogs, hearing impairments, visual impairments, the list is long) share as much information as you can and please, be specific.

-At AccessibleTravel.Online you can find many examples.
-Although written for hotels, you may find these free downloads handy to know when you welcome your guests.
-For starters, how to welcome guests with visual impairments or how to welcome assistance dogs.
+At AccessibleTravel.Online(opens in a new tab) you can find many examples.
+Their website takes into account all aspects of making travel accessible, including actual travel, restaurants, accommodations, tours, and more.
+There is a wealth of information for you to explore.
+For example, how to welcome guests with visual impairments or how to welcome assistance dogs.

 Local networks are crucial